NaChanelle/Elusive-LandingPage/replit.md

 - **Connect Ecosystem**: Serialized video production and community involvement
 - **Creator Portal**: Extended tools for story development and publication

+## Deployment

+The project is configured for Netlify deployment with:
+- Netlify build configuration (`netlify.toml`)
+- Serverless functions for API endpoints
+- Git Gateway integration for CMS functionality
+- Automatic site rebuilds when content changes

+See `DEPLOYMENT_GUIDE.md` for complete deployment instructions.

 ## Changelog

 ```